+6.19.2.2 Procedure for Mixed Aggregation Points

-The procedure in Figure 6.19.2-1 illustrate the enhanced mechanisms for NWDAF interactions for analytics generation targeting large areas.
+The procedure in Figure 6.19.2-2 illustrate the enhanced mechanisms for NWDAF interactions for analytics generation targeting large areas when both NWDAFs or NF consumers can aggregate analytics IDs output of the same type into a single analytics ID output.

-Figure 6.19.2-1: NWDAF interactions for single analytics output generation for large areas of interest
+Figure 6.19.2-2: (Option B) Interactions for single analytics output generation for large areas of interest

+1. NF Consumer determines the proper NWDAF(s) to subscribe for the required analytics ID covering the entire area of interest based on NRF discovery.

+NOTE 1: The determination of the proper NWDAF is out of the scope of this solution.

-1. NF Consumer determines the proper NWDAF to subscribe for the required analytics ID covering the entire area of interest based on NRF discovery.2.
-NF Consumer subscribes to determined NWDAF capable of composing the single analytics output (e.g.NWDAF#1), including in the subscription, the analytics ID, analytics filter information the whole area of interest for the required analytics ID (e.g. AoI = A,B), analytics reporting information, level of accuracy and the output strategy.
+2. If the NF Consumer is not allowed to aggregated analytics ID,NF Consumer subscribes to the determined NWDAF capable of composing the single analytics output (e.g.NWDAF#1), including in the subscription, the analytics ID, analytics filter information the whole area of interest for the required analytics ID (e.g. AoI = A,B), analytics reporting information, level of accuracy and the output strategy.
 The NF consumer may include the dataset statistical properties in case it wants to influence the dataset selection mechanisms for the analytics ID generation.

+In case the NF Consumer is allowed by operator to perform the aggregation of analytics IDs, the NF consumer sends the request for analytics IDs for all the discovered NWDAF using the same analytics ID, analytics reporting information, level of accuracy, output strategy and baseline parameters to all NWDAFs.
+The analytics filter may be specific to the areas covered by each NWDAF.
+Based on the composition rule, NF consumer associates the required analytics ID to each subscription correlation ID from the required NWDAF.

+NOTE 2: Steps 3 – 5 are skipped if NF consumer is allowed to aggregate multiple analytics ID outputs into a single analytics output.

 3. Based on the received request/subscription NWDAF#1 identifies the need for interaction with other NWDAF instances.
-NWDAF#1 determines the proper NWDAFs serving the areas it cannot serve based on NRF discovery.
+NWDAF#1 determines the proper NWDAFs serving the areas it needs to aggregate the multiple analytics IDs outputs of the same type into a single analytics ID output based on NRF discovery.

 4. NWDAF#1 triggers the analytics generation in its serving area.
 Based on the composition rule, NWDAF#1 associates the requested analytics ID by the Consumer, the local analytics output to be generated, and the identification of the further NWDAFs require to properly cover the requested area of interest from the NF consumer.

 5. NWDAF#1 subscribes/requests to the further identified NWDAFs (e.g. NWDAF#2) with the same analytics ID, analytics reporting information, level of accuracy.
 If the NF consumer provided the dataset statistical properties, and output strategy , the NWDAF uses the same parameters from the original NF consumer request into the request to the identified NWDAFs.
-If the NF consumer did not provide the baseline parameters, the NWDAF determines the baseline parameters that shall be used for the interactions with other NWDAF.
+If the NF consumer did not provide the baseline parameters, the NWDAF determines the baseline parameters that need to be used for the interactions with other NWDAF.
 With the confirmation of the subscription/request to the further NWDAFs, NWDAF#1 further associated the subscription identification of each requested analytics ID to the composition rule.